 - To support and encourage the ongoing work of organizations that have been active in educating fellow community members about environmental issues such as litter prevention, local stewardship and beautification, or other local and statewide environmental issues

 - To help community organizations identify and eliminate the root causes of local environmental issues, rather than just their consequences

 - To encourage thoughtful consideration of local land use and development that preserves natural capital

 - To preserve natural areas and create a sense of place in communities

 Back to top

-The legacy of William S. James is one of the drivers of the inauguration of the Citizen Stewardship Grants.
+The legacy of William S. James is one of the drivers of the inauguration of the Community Stewardship Grants.
 He drafted legislation to create the Maryland Environmental Trust, incorporating the activities of the Governor's Committee to Keep Maryland Beautiful.